microsoft/ApplicationInsights-JS/README.md

 ## ES3/IE8 Compatibility

+__v3.x NO Longer supports ES3 / IE8__

-> Future releases of the SDK numbered v3.x.x will be removing ES3 (IE8) support, so if you need to retain ES3 compatibility for your environment you will need to remain on the 2.x.x versions of the SDK or your runtime will need install polyfill's to your ES3 environment before loading / initializing the SDK.
+> If you need to retain ES3 compatibility for your environment you will need to remain on the 2.x.x versions of the SDK or your runtime will need install polyfill's to your ES3 environment before loading / initializing the SDK.
+However, v3.x now uses [Object.defineProperty](https://caniuse.com/?search=defineProperty) so a polyfills that can correctly implement this functionality (if available) will be required, without this the SDK will not function correctly.

 As an SDK there are numerous users which cannot control the browsers that their customers use.
 As such we need to ensure that this SDK continues to "work" and does not break the JS execution when loaded by an older browser.
 While it would be ideal to just not support IE8 and older generation (ES3) browsers there are numerous large customers/users that continue to require pages to "work" and as noted they may or cannot control which browser that their end users choose to use.